direktspeed/versions/documentation/STORAGE.md

 to enable that use husky2 in your /.versions or git server repos dir then configure it to run your server hooks that are commited to your repo. if you need additional security only allow .git-hooks.js commits from trusted commiters verify the commit message signing key.

+## usage
+use git-worktree to deploy individual branches composed to components.
+This tracks the evolution of your software project. configure the worktree checkouts via a common .component-manager.js file it will handle the deployment as also allows you to track the used versions in a unified way.

+you deploy a branch of your repo including its .component-manager.js if your a component-manager user or .git-hooks.js file if your a husky2 user.

+if you use both you know you will simply use in both files the same so you can do import('the.js');
+in any of the one to unifie the behavior.